From Pogs to Fanny Packs, here are some of the most popular 90s fads that were cool at the time, but definitely aren’t now.

 The 1990s was both a strange and exciting decade.
 It gave birth to new music genres like grunge, hip hop, and rave.
 Brought new technologies to the masses, including cable TV and the World Wide Web.
 Popularized a variety of fashion choices including flannel shirts, overalls, mom jeans, and Doc Martens.
 But like most decades, the 1990s was full of silly fads.

 As bulky 1990s technology, like cell phones and the Palm Pilot, became mainstream, people needed somewhere to put it all (chargers too).
-Out of necessity, the fanny pack, a purse that buckles on to your waist was born.
+Out of necessity, the fanny pack, a purse that buckles on to your waist, became a popular part of 90ies fashion.
 Fanny Packs were very popular in the early 1990s with both men and women.